AlexandrSokolov/ansible_java_generators/README.md

   - `artifact-id` is used as a project base directory.
     So a new project will be generated in `${projects}/${artifact-id}` folder

+  After the project generation via Ansible, build it, make sure it is built successfully.

   TODO remove me after restructering `javaGenMultiModuleWarProject.sh` is divided and not used anymore!

 #### Git support

-TODO, finish it:

-After the project generation:
-- build the project, make sure it is built successfully
+  Run: `gitSupport.sh`

+  In the output you'll find actual information about expected parameters.

 - push project into an existing Git repo:
   ```shell
   cd existing_folder